shabaz123/starmap/README.md

 ./starmap
 ```

-It will generate a starmap PNG file (called out.png) which can be inspected.
+It will generate a star chart PNG file (called out.png) which can be inspected.

 ## Acknowledgement